Thurler/touhou-labyrinth-2-speedrun/routes/ng/murakumo.md

 		* TRR reaches threshold
 		* Move Sanae to slot 1, swap in Parsee in slot 4
 		* Sanae uses Miracle Fruit on Parsee
-		* Swap in Chen whenever
+		* Swap in Momiji whenever
-		* Chen uses Herb of Awakening on Parsee
+		* Momiji uses Herb of Awakening on Parsee
 		* Parsee delays her turn if needed then Jealousy of the Kind
 	* For finer details see Yukari's [Boss Info](../../enemy/yukari.md)
 * After defeating her, get the 16F relay point and go back to Gensokyo